ulike123/UCCC/README.md

 Easy to use.
 Just copy and past the HTML code among HTML comments quotes into the area mostly after page footer.

-It will show a PP alert!
+It will show a PP(Privacy Policy) alert! using UCCC(Universal Cookies Common Confirmation)

 Somewhat like the following warning style: